How to Become a Digital Marketer

 Cover letters, resumes, and networking are an important part of the job application process.
 But to really stand out and show off your skills, there’s another tool that every digital marketing professional should add to their job search toolkit: the portfolio.

-To help you create a portfolio that will score job interviews, we asked BrainStation Instructor – and Shopify Social Media Producer – Francesca Saraco some common questions about digital marketing portfolios.
+To help you create a digital marketing portfolio, we asked BrainStation Instructor and Shopify Social Media Producer Francesca Saraco some questions about digital marketing portfolios.

-Here’s why you need a portfolio and how to create one that will boost your profile in the competitive digital marketing industry.
+Here’s why you need a digital marketing portfolio – even if you don’t have work experience – and how to create one that will help you stand out in the job market.

 Why Do You Need a Digital Marketing Portfolio?

 Whether you’re looking for a job or you love your job, it’s never a bad idea to have a digital marketing portfolio on the go.

 “It’s important to have a showcase of your work because you never know when you’ll be asked for it,” says Saraco.
 “Showcasing your work helps you be discovered by potential employers.
 Plus, it’s nice to see how far you’ve come, how much you’ve grown and the different trajectories your work has taken.”